RedisInsight/Tutorials/src/redis_stack/general_data_structures.md

 GET bike:1
 ```

-To see if key exists, use the [EXISTS](https://redis.io/commands/exists) command.
+To see if a key exists, use the [EXISTS](https://redis.io/commands/exists) command.

 ```redis Do these keys exist?
 EXISTS bike:1